boderg/your-weather/TESTING.md

 ***

 - Mixed content - This error prevented the deployed site from loading the weather data from the api.
-- To fix this error I edited all links that displayed as http:// to https://.
+- To fix this error I found he fix on MDN web docs and I edited all links that displayed as http:// to https://.

 ***

 - Uncaught in promise error (network error) - This error was preventing the deployed site from fetching any data from the api but only while using Firefox, it was fine on other browsers.
 - To fix this error I tried adding a catch to the geolocation api fetch but this broke the site.
 After a little research it turned out that by turning off the ad blocker extension I had on firefox the api was then able to fetch the data.

+***

+- Favicon would not display on GitHub pages deployed site, but would show locally.
+- To fix this, I first tried changing the image, then changing the image name, but these did not fix the issue and after a little research I checked the link to where the image was located and found that I needed to put a '.' at the start of the link.

 ## Unfixed Bugs